mkavulich/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

     :width: 800px
     :height: 265px

-    *This figure depicts the difference between non-blocked (contiguous) and blocked data structures.
+    *This figure depicts the difference between non-blocked (contiguous) and blocked data structures.*

 When blocked data structures are used by the host model, ``horizontal_loop_extent`` corresponds to the block size, and the sum of all block sizes equals ``horizontal_dimension``.
 In either case, the correct horizontal dimension for host model variables is ``horizontal_loop_extent``.
 In the time integration (run) phase, the physics are called for one block at a time (although possibly in parallel using OpenMP threading).
-In all other phases, the CCPP-Framework automatically combines the discontiguous blocked data into contiguous arrays before calling into a physics scheme, as shown in :ref:`Listing 6.4 <example_automatic_deblocking_of_data>`.
+In all other phases, the CCPP Framework automatically combines the discontiguous blocked data into contiguous arrays before calling into a physics scheme, as shown in :ref:`Listing 6.4 <example_automatic_deblocking_of_data>`.

 .. _example_automatic_deblocking_of_data: